Aktualisiert: 27. Jan. 2021

 But for one last time for the foreseeable future, I must revisit some memories.
 However, this time I would not want to focus on another cruise port.
-I feel that my last three blogs about these experiences have provided a good overview of my job profile and working experience on board.
+My last three blogs about these experiences have provided a good overview of my job profile and working experience on board.
 So, I instead would like to focus on my time in northern Sweden.
 Guiding canoe tours over the lakes of the Skelefteälven was pretty much my first real experience as a commercial guide.
-I learned a lot there, and some of this knowledge I would like to share with you, not only to provide you with some entertainment but also some knowledge you might transfer to your own outdoor experiences.
+I learned a lot there, and I would like to share some of this knowledge with you, not only to provide you with some entertainment but also some knowledge you might transfer to your own outdoor experiences.

 1.: How to cross a lake during a Storm